Manchester Laces: meet the city’s fast-growing and inclusive football club for women and non-binary people

 However, getting the club off the ground wasn’t that easy.
 Elena Aragones, one of the leaders, was one of the four people there at the start putting the first Laces team together and admits finding pitch space to train and play was a struggle.
 Fortunately Whalley Range Sports Centre stepped in and offered the new team a venue.

 They then put out a message saying women who wanted to play football could come down, and quickly found themselves receiving lots of calls and messages from people wanting to join in.
 The club grew rapidly and now has five levels: purple for beginners, orange and green for players developing their skills, blue for the 11-a-side development team and yellow for the first time.
-The blues and yellows play in the Greater Manchester Women’s Football League (GMWFL) in divisions three and two respectively, with the other three playing in the FA Flexi league.
+The club has a team playing in the Greater Manchester Women’s Football League (GMWFL) while another is trying to work out an inclusive route to playing matches and the other three play in the FA Flexi league.

 What has made the Manchester Laces so successful?